Blog

 These results are very different from the common belief we’ve held.

 The protein contained in 100g of dog meat is 19g, less than chicken (24g) and pork (19.8g).
-On the other hand, the amount of fat contained in 100g of dog meat is 20.2g, more than chicken (1.4g) and pork (11.3g).
+On the other hand, the fat contained in 100g of dog meat is 20.2g, more than chicken (1.4g) and pork (11.3g).

 Dog meat is not high in protein and low in fat.
 Even the experts have been deceived.

-In a 2002 interview of Dr. Kim Euishin, a prominent oncologist at the MD Anderson Cancer Center in the United States, Dr. Kim recommended dog meat to cancer patients.
-His recommendation was based on claim that the dog meat was high in protein and a helpful nutritional supplementation for cancer patients.
+In a 2012 interview, Dr. Kim, a prominent oncologist at the MD Anderson Cancer Center in the United States, recommended dog meat to cancer patients.
+His recommendation was based on the claim that dog meat was high in protein and a helpful nutritional supplement for cancer patients.
+I assumed that even he thought that dog meat contained high protein.

 As a disclosure, I do not eat dog meat.
 That’s because there is no reason to eat dog meat for the sake of health when there are plenty of other foods.